KimmanuelKant/next-dashboard/README.md

 - **Next.js**: A React-based framework for server-side rendering and static site generation.
 - **TanStack Table**: A powerful table component library for managing and displaying large datasets.
 - **Bootstrap**: Provides a clean, responsive design for the user interface.
-- **Fantasy Premier League API**: Data is fetched from the official FPL API to ensure real-time accuracy.
+- **Fantasy Premier League API**: Data is fetched from the official FPL Website to ensure accuracy.

 ## Installation